 Directional sampling in the river-wetland connection passage of four wetlands revealed a diverse (16 species) and abundant (~57,612 individuals) fish assemblage moving between wetlands and the main river channel of the Lower Murray River.
 Movements involved most fish species that were recorded in the most recent study on lateral fish movements in this region (Conallin et al. 2011), with the exception of common galaxias, small-mouthed hardyhead, pouched lamprey and Murray cod.
-However, the present study recorded two additional species, i.e. silver perch and oriental weatherloach.
-Overall, 11 of the 26 native species known to occur in the Murray-Darling Basin (Hammer and Walker 2004), were recorded in this study.
+However, the present study recorded two additional species (i.e. silver perch and oriental weatherloach).
+Overall, 11 of the 26 native species known to occur in the MDB (Hammer and Walker 2004) were recorded in this study.

 Patterns of lateral fish movement were complex and highly variable among flow phases at each wetland, and such differences were not consistent among wetlands.
 Such spatial variability is a common attribute of fish assemblages in freshwater systems (Jackson et al. 2001) and was not unexpected given the substantial variability in the physical, biological and hydrological attributes of wetlands in the Lower Murray River.
-Refer to Earl and Ye (In Prep) for further detailed discussion.